MYTH: Authentic Louis Vuitton never has cut-off monogram

-There are three canvas patterns that Louis Vuitton claims as their own: The original checkered canvas with a mark that reads “L. Vuitton registered trademark,” the famous Monogram Canvas, and the Damier Canvas pattern (which has many variations, including Damier Azur, Damier Ebene, Damier Graphite, and Damier Cobalt) with mark that reads “marque L. Vuitton deposée.”
+There are three canvas patterns that Louis Vuitton claims as its own: The original checkered canvas with a mark that reads “L. Vuitton registered trademark,” the famous Monogram Canvas, and the Damier Canvas pattern (which has many variations, including Damier Azur, Damier Ebene, Damier Graphite, and Damier Cobalt) with a mark that reads “marque L. Vuitton deposée.”

 If this is already enough to make your head spin, leave the authenticating to the professionals.
 Our FASHIONPHILE team is made up of highly trained luxury experts so you can trust anything that’s sold on our site.
-(Just in case, we offer a 100% money back guarantee.
+(Just in case, we offer a 100% money-back guarantee.
 And any site that doesn’t is probably selling you a fake.
 Just sayin’!)